Loading this page.

 The reusable lesson is that circulation fails and stabilizes as an architecture, not as a single route.
 Use this framework whenever you need to explain why one system keeps moving under pressure while another with similar resources stalls after only a small shock.

 It is especially useful when a draft already has good ingredients but weak integration.
 Once intake, transit, storage, conversion, release, and capture are explicit, shortages, reserves, corruption, and political leverage can all be explained through the same circulation field instead of through disconnected plot devices.
 It also gives revision work a clearer order, because you can ask which surface is missing rather than adding more generic logistics detail everywhere.
+For mature branches, that makes the framework a strong featured entry point: it lets a reader enter through one architecture and then branch outward into economy proof, reserve logic, capture models, or regional substrate without losing the overall chain.

 Start with Throughput and then return here once the surrounding concept stack is clear.